 What Makes Transmission Fluid Overheat?

-- Store transmission fluid in a labeled container and ensure you keep it out of reach of children and pets.
+1. Store transmission fluid in a labeled container and keep it out of reach of children and pets.
 It is important to use a container that is specifically designed for storing transmission fluid to avoid any confusion or mishaps.

 2. Avoid bringing transmission fluid near any potential ignition sources, such as naked flames, sparks, or other heat sources.
 Even a small spark can ignite transmission fluid, leading to a potentially dangerous fire.

 3. Properly dispose of used transmission fluid using an oil incinerator or another approved method.
 It is important to follow all local regulations and guidelines for the safe and responsible disposal of hazardous materials.